port-labs/ocean/docs/framework-guides/docs/getting-started/getting-started.md

 ---
-title: Quickstart
+title: Getting Started
 ---

 import CodeBlock from '@theme/CodeBlock';

-# ⚡️ Quickstart
+# ⚡️ Getting Started

 In this quickstart guide, you'll learn how to **install** the Ocean CLI, **scaffold** a new integration, add your **custom logic** and **run** the new integration locally.